HafsaBintAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. A  script that duplicates the last line of the file iacta

 The file iacta will be in the working directory
+10. A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders